tkellogg/fossil-social.com/_posts/2024-03-12-announcement.md

 social networks have been closing down access to their API lately, which makes development more difficult.

-Mastodon also doesn't have a timeline algorithm, so adding a new innovative algorithm is seemless and clean.
+Mastodon also doesn't have a timeline algorithm, so adding a new innovative algorithm is seamless and clean.
 For example, in Twitter/X, it's difficult to read your entire timeline and be sure you've found all posts, because their own algorithm is limiting the content available.